Arrange a callback

 We strongly recommend starting your claim as soon as possible to give your solicitor ample time to gather evidence to support your case.

-Instead, your solicitor will work on a No Win, No Fee basis, meaning you’ll only pay a ‘success fee’ if you receive compensation.
+Instead, your solicitor will take care of everything on a No Win, No Fee basis, meaning you’ll only pay a ‘success fee’ if you receive compensation.

 This arrangement is formalised in a Conditional Fee Agreement (CFA), which details the work your solicitor will do and the conditions under which they’ll be paid.